-Pursuing a personal injury claim is rarely as simple as presenting what happened to you, how you feel and how much you want in damages.
+Pursuing a personal injury claim is rarely as simple as presenting what happened to you, how you feel, and how much you want in damages.

 Many people come to us with misconceptions about personal injury claims.
 This leads to claims being settled on unfavorable terms or being lost entirely.
 What happens if you lose a car accident or other personal injury lawsuit?
 Here are some of the most common reasons.
-We offer ideas on how to avoid making these mistake
+We offer ideas on how to avoid making these mistakes.

-Fighting without an attorney
+Fighting Without an Attorney

 In personal injury claims, there is a science and art to succeeding in court.